 Mark & I knew the task of downsizing was going to be a big one and so we got to work months in advance.
 Selling things, donating things and making trips to the dump and recycling center is a time consuming process.
 We tackled that process early so that when it came time to move out we were only concerned with what went in to storage and what would come with us.
 Two weeks prior to our closing date we began the packing process and were quickly reminded what a daunting, exhausting task it is.
 Had we not spent time months earlier decluttering I think a lot of stuff we didn’t need would have ended up in storage because we would have been too overwhelmed to make the sell, trash, donate decisions.

 Even if you’re currently only dreaming of RV living, it’s never too early to get started decluttering.
 Your future self will thank you.

 CONSIDER SELLING LARGE PIECES OF FURNITURE TO KEEP STORAGE COSTS DOWN

 Large pieces of furniture not only suck to move but eat up storage space fast.
 We got rid of several pieces of furniture leaving us with only a few large items.
 Had we not done that, we would have needed a larger, more expensive storage unit.

 GIFT ITEMS TO FRIENDS AND FAMILY

 You may come across items you know you really don’t need but you hate to see them go.
 A great compromise is asking friends & family if they might like said item.
-Someone you know could use or enjoy something you love but does not make sense in your new RV life.
-All our landscape photography was given away and I love knowing those prints are now hanging in the homes of our friends.
+All of our framed landscape photography was given away and I love knowing those prints are now hanging in the homes of our friends & family.

 LET LOGIC, NOT EMOTIONS DRIVE YOUR DECISIONS